sandanat/vue-pdf-app/FAQ.md

 </script>
 ```

-# Can I programmatically jump to the certain page?
+# Can I programmatically jump to the certain page when a pdf document is opening?

 ```vue
 <vue-pdf-app @pages-rendered="pagesRenderedHandler"></vue-pdf-app>